Corporate Headquarters: 200 Myles Standish Blvd, Ste 3, Taunton, MA 02780 | Phone: 508-291-2116

 Highway Grade Crossings

-• Mass Coastal Railroad services and operates 161 Highway Grade Crossings across the Commonwealth of Massachusetts.
+• Mass Coastal Railroad services and operates over 160 Highway Grade Crossings across the Commonwealth of Massachusetts.
 The vast majority of which are ACTIVE crossings (w/ Lights and Gates) but extreme caution should be used at ALL grade crossings.
 Drivers should reduce speed, never stop on the tracks, and Look, Listen, and Live.

 • MGL P1 TXIV C90 SECTION 15